Making Data Soup that's Delicious for Business - Podcast Recap (CDS)

 Today, every company is on the path to becoming a data company, but data alone isn’t enough to make the leap.
 Data, especially data about people’s professional lives, can change quickly, and datasets that lose accuracy also lose value.

 Holmes mentioned up to 5% of B2B emails in a typical dataset decay every month.
 So, if a dataset isn’t constantly updated, it’s possible that as much as 60% of its records may decay into inaccuracy in just one year.
 This is increased when complexity is added with practices such as random ingest and consolidation periods.

-This leaves a “soup” of data that just needs a touch of the right ingredients and a little preparation to make it not just edible, but delicious for effective business operations.
+This creates a “soup” of data that needs a touch of the right ingredients and a little preparation to make it not just edible, but delicious for effective business operations.
 This is where the concept of DaaS (Data as a Service) comes into play.
 DaaS companies play a dual role by providing those missing ingredients to enrich existing records and knit them together in a standardized format.